warner/fxa-scoped-keys-review/README.md

 * Is the account name included anywhere?
 * What happens when an internationalized domain name is used as an app-specific scope/origin?

+In addition, URLs come in multiple forms (the value of ``document.location``, the characters typed into the URL bar, the bytes that appear in the HTTP request or the ``Location:`` response header), with escaping/conversion rules between them.
+The examples should make it clear which test vectors are in which forms.

 ### Limitations should be documented